gubnich/frontcamp/report.md

 `{ "name" : "Silver Krust West Indian Restaurant" }
 { "name" : "Pure Food" }`

+---
-5. What are _id and borough of “Seafood” (cuisine) restaurants which received at least one “B” grade in period from 2014-02-01 to 2014-03-01?
-Use projection to include only _id and borough.
+*5. What are _id and borough of “Seafood” (cuisine) restaurants which received at least one “B” grade in period from 2014-02-01 to 2014-03-01?
+Use projection to include only _id and borough.*

 ##### Query: